-DeLorenzo was named the Senior Woman Administrator and Assistant Athletic Director in the summer of 2015.
-In the fall of 2019, she enters her 19th season as the head coach of the Panther field hockey program.
-DeLorenzo came to Middlebury after serving as the head field hockey and lacrosse coach at Skidmore for the previous six seasons.
+DeLorenzo enters her 20th season in 2020-21 as the head coach of the Panther field hockey program.
+She came to Middlebury after serving as the head field hockey and lacrosse coach at Skidmore for the previous six seasons.

-DeLorenzo has led the Panthers to tremendous successes during her 18 years, including an impressive 287-61 record.
-In that time, the Panthers advanced to the NCAA Championship game on seven occasions with 16-straight trips to the NCAA Tournament (2003-18).
+DeLorenzo has led the Panthers to tremendous successes during her 19 years, including an impressive 308-62 record.
+In that time, the Panthers advanced to the NCAA Championship game on eight occasions with 17-straight trips to the NCAA Tournament (2003-19).
 During the 2015 season, she guided the Panthers to the program's second NCAA Championship (1998) with a 1-0 victory over Bowdoin in Lexington, Virginia.
 In 2017, DeLorenzo and the Panthers claimed the program's third overall NCAA Championship with a 4-0 win against Messiah in Louisville, Kentucky.
-Last fall, Middlebury earned its third NCAA title in the last four seasons with a 2-0 victory against Tufts in Manheim, Pennsylvania.
+A year later, Middlebury earned its third NCAA title in the last four seasons with a 2-0 victory against Tufts in Manheim, Pennsylvania.
+The Panthers earned their third-straight NCAA Championship in 2019, topping Franklin & Marshall 1-0 in the final game oncw again held in Manheim.

 DeLorenzo graduated from Goucher College in 1990, where she was an All-American field hockey and lacrosse player as well as a swimmer.
 She was inducted into the school's Hall of Fame in the spring of 2013.